 Note: while you could get EBB with the three programs above, neither is eligible for the free lifeline phones.
 The low-income cap is also at or below 200% of poverty guidelines, which is higher than the 135% of the lifeline.
 Hence, the reason some people would only qualify for EBB, while others could get a combo of both (lifeline & EBB).

 The main difference between lifeline and EBB is the monthly allowances.
 In the lifeline-only program, the participating operators would give you capped data, text minutes, and text messages.
-But with a lifeline + EBB combo, you would get a free cell phone service for life unlimited everything.
+But with a lifeline + EBB combo, you would get a free cell phone service unlimited everything.

 For instance, Safelink Wireless would offer 350 – 1500 talk minutes and 3.5GB of data with a lifeline-only plan.
 But after combining the lifeline with EBB, your free monthly service was unlimited talk minutes and 15GB of high-speed data before dropping to 128kbps speeds.